Colin MacGregor MBACP (Accred)

 counselling for trans, gender diverse and questioning people

 My fees are £45 per 50 minute session.
 Longer or shorter session lengths can be offered for a fee to be agreed.

-I have trained with Gendered Intelligence (GI) to enable me to offer sensitive counselling services to trans, gender diverse and questioning people – and their partners and families.
+I have trained with Gendered Intelligence (GI) to enable me to offer sensitive and appropriate counselling services to trans, gender diverse and questioning people – and their partners and families.
 I share GI's vision "of a world where people are no longer constrained by narrow perceptions and expectations of gender, and where diverse gender expressions are visible and valued.

 I am a LGBT+ ally